gayverjr/pyemap/docs/algorithms/eta_moieties.rst

 Frequently, protein crystal structures contain residues which are not amino acids, and do not belong to the polypeptide chain(s).
-Unless they are solvent molecules or salt ions not belonging to any co-factors, they can play significant role in electron/hole transfer. pyemap automatically identifies those non-protein electron/hole transfer (ET) active moieties, and gives users the option to include them in the analysis.
+Unless they are solvent molecules or salt ions not belonging to any co-factors, they can play significant role in electron/hole transfer.
+PyeMap automatically identifies those non-protein electron/hole transfer (ET) active moieties, and gives users the option to include them in the analysis.
-In the current implementation, non-protein ET active moieties identified by pyemap are non-amino acid aromatic sites, extended conjugated systems, and a pre-defined list of metal clusters.
+In the current implementation, non-protein ET active moieties identified by PyeMap are non-amino acid aromatic sites, extended conjugated systems, and a pre-defined list of metal clusters.
 For a given non-standard co-factor (e.g., flavin adenine dinucleotide), there can be multiple non-protein ET active moieties identified by PyeMap, and they will appear as separate nodes on the graph